Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Application:

-- Each garment carries an RFID tag that allows:
+- Each garment has an RFID tag that allows:

-o Tracking from the factory to the point of sale
+or Tracking from factory to point of sale

 Collaboration with EVRYTHNG (now part of Digimarc) to integrate this technology with digital product identities, paving the way for a complete textile DPP.